samsuy0304/samsuy0304.github.io/_posts/2019-05-05-time-travel-a-scientific-hilosophical-and-literary-inquiry.md

 ---
-title: "Time Travel: A Scientific, Philosophical, and Literary Inquiry"
+title: "Why Do the Weekends Vanish So Quickly?
+A Scientific, Philosophical, and Literary Look at Time"
 date: 2019-05-05
-tags: [science, philosophy, literature, time]
+tags: [science, literature]
-excerpt: "From Einstein to H.G.
-Wells, from paradoxes to plot twists, time travel has always been more than science fiction.
-It is a mirror of how we think about cause, consequence, and ourselves."
+excerpt: "Do not meddle in your own timeline unless you enjoy paradoxes."
 ---

 ## Time Travel: A Scientific, Philosophical, and Literary Inquiry